-I recently blogged an apology to Conservatives, admitting we Liberals all too often do not live up to our stated ideals of tolerance, open mindedness and generosity.
+Some time ago, I blogged an apology to Conservatives, admitting we Liberals all too often do not live up to our stated ideals of tolerance, open mindedness and generosity.
 The push back was immense.
-Quite a few disagreed and disagreed strongly; however, their conversation was civil and reasonable.
-Several other Liberal readers made my point for me though; their comments were filled with name calling, profanity, and ridicule.
+Quite a few of my fellow Progressives disagreed and disagreed strongly; however, their conversation was civil and reasonable.
+However several other Liberal readers made my point for me: their comments were filled with childish name calling, profanity, and ridicule.

 Such Liberal intolerance is counterproductive.